Rachel Kolly: Personal life and other interests

-Kolly d'Alba lives in Montreux and Basel, Switzerland.
+Rachel Kolly lives in Porrentruy and Basel, Switzerland.
 Married to an Australian businessman, she has a daughter born in 2006.
 Her interests include writing, literature and travel.

-A keen supporter of humanitarian causes, Kolly d'Alba is an Ambassador for Handicap International.
+A keen supporter of humanitarian causes, Kolly is an Ambassador for Handicap International.
 In March 2012, she traveled to Cambodia for her first mission.
 She is an honorary citizen of the city of Asunción (Paraguay) in recognition of her work with children with AIDS, her three consecutive seasons with the orchestra of the city of Asunción, and her masterclasses for the National Sonidos de la Tierra Program.